-There are rare moments with your dreams and deep joy meet.
+There are rare moments where your dreams and deep joy meet.
 When that happens: stop everything.
 Wrap your mind and heart around the moment.
 Be in it.

 I was contemplating if I could get through another marathon build-up on my own, with quiet mornings like these.
 I was tired.
 Tired from really wonderful and good things like being in an endless wedding season, beautiful weekend trips, wine a little too often, but also mentally tired of rising early to go into work, solo efforts on big workouts, and not sleeping great from a full mind.
 My fiancé was kindly supportive of either decision I would make.
 After missing my first workout back due to exhaustion, I called my coach and we decided I should give the season some thought.
 I took my first race back off the calendar and decided I really needed to think and pray through setting out on a build-up as I was planning a wedding among lots of other life changes.
 I knew I had to make some changes if CIM was going to happen.